near/indexer-agent/README.md

 `pip install psycopg2-binary`

 ## Langserve
-- To run Langserve, navigate to the langserve-indexer-agent folder `cd langserve-indexer-agent` and run `langchain serve`
+- To run Langserve, navigate to the langserve-indexer-agent folder `cd langserve-indexer-agent`
+- Make sure to run `pip install -U langchain-cli`
+- Then run `langchain serve`
 - Note that langchain serve does not currently allow for human in the loop ([issue](https://github.com/langchain-ai/langserve/issues/313)) so we run the create_graph_no_human_review() from master_graph.py script
 - Navigate to http://localhost:8000/indexer-agent/playground/ and enter a prompt into the "Original prompt" field and click start